 True, Michael gets picked on by bullies, but he's a bully himself, picking on those weaker than him, so who cares about his hurt feelings?
 Michael does his inevitable killing spree which contains a laughably memorable scene that everyone - even the people who profess to like this puke - admit was pretty bad.
 When the song "Love Hurts" plays, the audience either chuckles or groans derisively - we weren't supposed to do either.

 I know where Rob was trying to go with act one, and if he was Quentin Tarantino he might have pulled it off.
 Had I not seen this movie and only heard that Rob was going to do this, I would've expected him to make it work.

 No such luck.

-Act one is so bad that if this was the Jerry Springer Show, at the mid-point Jerry would try to give it a kick by bringing out the flamboyant transvestite.
+Act one is so bad that if this was the Jerry Springer Show, Jerry would try to give it a kick by bringing out the flamboyant transvestite.